When There’s Smoke, There’s Fire? Smoke Detector False Alarms

 Modern smoke detectors typically use one of two methods for detecting smoke:

-The NFPA recommends using dual sensor detectors that utilize both methods for maximum protection.
+The NFPA recommends using dual sensor detectors that use both methods for maximum protection.

-But let’s go back to those false alarms.
+But let’s go back to those smoke detector false alarms.

 Why Is My Smoke Detector Going Off?

-In a perfect world, there’d be no false alarms.
-Your smoke alarm would only go off when it detects actual smoke as a precursor or indicator of fire.
+In a perfect world, there’d be no smoke detector false alarms.
+Your alarm would only go off when it detects actual smoke as a precursor or indicator of fire.

 A smoke detector has slats to allow air to enter the chamber.
-Small insects, unfortunately, can also enter via these openings and wreak havoc on the sensors within.
+Tiny insects, unfortunately, can also enter via these openings and wreak havoc on the sensors within.

-If your smoke detector is going off for no reason, check inside for the presence of alive or dead insects interfering with the system.
+If your smoke detector is going off for no reason, check inside for alive or dead insects interfering with the system.

 If you’ve ever left something on the stove or in the toaster for a little too long, you’re familiar with this one.
 We’ve all grabbed a dish towel and frantically waved it at the alarm until it stops.